tonyclemmey/game_engine/README.md

 The only game written at this time is Hangman.
 A Python cli and web clients are provided.
 Right now, the game does not end.
 You may hang your character, but you can continue on to solve the word.
-The Macmillan API is used to provide a hint.
+The Cambridge Dictionary API is used to provide a hint.
 A running example is at:

 http://richmond.cookgetsitdone.com/hangman.html

+In the example above, websocket is listening on port 8080.
+The Python example provided uses this by default.

 Configuration
 --------------